wilson-ye-chen/stein_thinning_start/index.md

 such as Markov chain Monte Carlo (MCMC).
 It aims to minimise a Stein discrepancy, to select a subset of the samples that best represent the distributional target.

-The user provide two arrays: one containing the samples and another containing the corresponding gradients of the log-target.
+The user provides two arrays: one containing the samples and another containing the corresponding gradients of the log-target.
 Stein Thinning returns a vector of indices, indicating which representative samples were selected.
 In favourable circumstances, Stein Thinning is able to: